-• Maintain 3.0 CGPA,

-programs, due to the short nature of these programs.
+- Maintain 3.0 CGPA, - Maintain at least 90% attendance in each course (course requirements may be higher), and programs, due to the short nature of these programs.
 However, students in all programs have the option of securing private funding.

 2 Information in the grants, scholarships, loans and tuition financing summaries do not apply to the Manicuring or Cosmetology Instructor